First, the basics! Your name, age, and where you live.

 But most importantly have fun!
 Take your time.
 Breathe deep and enjoy the process.
 JVB really hit the nail on the head when she said strong is fun.
 It really, really is!

-Note from JVB: If you have an interest in embarking on an adventure and getting stronger in new ways, it makes sense that you would seek support to serve that goal.
+Note from JVB: If you have an interest in getting stronger and more skilled in new ways, it makes sense that you would seek support to serve that goal.